 Gives a user the ability to set up academic statuses and manage all academic settings.

-Gives a user the ability to create terms and import course data from external system.
+It gives a user the ability to create terms and import course data from an external system.

 Limiting Requester Access

 A requester is assigned a security policy that sets the following limits for requests:

 - Buildings.
 A list of buildings that the requester can use for requesting.

 - Timeframes.
 The boundaries for making and editing requests.
 This sets how close to the current date and how far into the future requests can be made or edited.